djberg96/sys-memory/README.md

 ## Adding the trusted cert
 `gem cert --add <(curl -Ls https://raw.githubusercontent.com/djberg96/sys-memory/ffi/certs/djberg96_pub.pem)`

+## Notes
+I realize there are some philosophical differences about what constitutes "available memory".
+I've tried to accomodate both of the approaches to it that I saw debated online.
+In short, you can choose to include swap memory as part of memory calculations or not as you see fit via an optional argument.

 ## Known Bugs
 None that I'm aware of.
 Please report bugs on the project page at: